High Protein Foods List – Overview

 As a result, people who incorporate a lot of fish in their meal plans have a lower risk of contracting health issues such as diabetes (type 2) and heart disease.

-In addition, fatty fish such as herring have high levels of omega-3 fats, which are vital for your overall well-being, including supporting heart health.
+In addition, fatty fish such as herring have high levels of omega-3 fats, vital for your overall well-being, including heart health.

 Greek Yogurt